Top 20 Nigerian Desserts Everyone Must Try

 - Egg rolls

-This Nigerian treat resembles scotch eggs at first glance, but upon closer inspection, it is quite different.
+This traditional Nigerian dessert treat resembles scotch eggs at first glance, but upon closer inspection, it is quite different.

 Egg rolls are made by wrapping hard-boiled eggs in the dough and deep-frying them in vegetable oil.
 It is highly popular in Nigeria, and everyone enjoys it.